leon4rd/test/README.md

-## Two peanuts were walking down the street.
-One was a salted.
+## Why did the octopus beat the shark in a fight?
+Because it was well armed.